subrayahegde/subrayahegde/README.md

 # Hi there, I'm Subraya Hegde👋

 Welcome to my GitHub profile!
-I'm a passionate Project Management professional with a love for latest tools and technologies in AI/ML/GenAI area.
+I'm a passionate Project Management professional with a love for latest tools and technologies in AI,ML, GenAI area.
 Here, you'll find all the details about me.

 ## 🔧 Tools & Technologies